 4. Apply Enzymes

-Use a clean cloth, towel, or paper towel to blot excess cleaner and liquid.
-Start at the edges of the stain and work towards the center.
+Use a clean towel or paper towel to remove excess moisture.
+Start at the edges and press inward.

-Removing any pet accident as quickly as possible is the best way to avoid any set-in stains.
-Here are a few extra tips to help you clean any messes from your carpet:
+Avoiding set-in stains is the best way to keep your home fresh.
+Here are a few extra tips to help you clean any messes from your carpet effectively:

 FAQs